charlesweir/WordImagesAndTables/README.md

 This plug-in improves Microsoft Word, making it easier to work with cross-references, images and tables.

 On its own, Microsoft Word is poor at positioning images and tables.
 You have to position images manually; captions don't work very well; and when you add text or change anything, everything ends up in a mess.
 But it doesn't have to be like that.
-Other word processing packages are rather good at positioning images and tables: Latex users point with pride at its clever image positioning; FrameMaker flows everything around pictures; InDesign and QuarkExpress do wonders!
+Other word processing packages are rather good at positioning images and tables: LaTeX users point with pride at its clever image positioning; FrameMaker flows everything around pictures; InDesign and QuarkExpress do wonders!
 Yet Microsoft Word is programmable, so why not make Word do the same?

 This add-in does just that.
 It makes it easy to insert pictures and tables within frames, and can lay out all those frames in your document in a pleasing way so that each frame is as close as possible to the main reference to it, without being constrained to be on the same page.